-The best way to remove Saniderm is to find an edge of the bandage, and then to pull it back over itself in the direction of hair growth.
+The best way for Saniderm removal is to find an edge of the bandage, and then to pull it back over itself in the direction of hair growth.
 Pulling upward on the Saniderm can be painful, so we don’t recommend it.
 In some rare cases, people can “stick” to the Saniderm bandage better than others, which can make it more difficult than normal to remove.
 In cases like this, try removing the Saniderm in a warm shower.
 The warmth will loosen the adhesive, making it easier and more comfortable to remove.

 After removing your first Saniderm bandage, we recommend applying a second piece of Saniderm.
-This bandage can be left on for up to 6 days, totalling out to 7 days of tattoo healing with Saniderm.
+This bandage can be left on for up to 6 days, totaling out to 7 days of tattoo healing with Saniderm.